Mississippi 'Goon Squad' torture defendants get prison terms of 10 to 40 years | Law-Order

 Addressing the court on Wednesday, in his first spoken remarks during the sentencings, Parker gave a detailed account of the torment he endured, saying, "That night I saw the devil come to me," WLBT News, an NBC affiliate in Jackson, reported.
 According to federal prosecutors, the six defendants barged into the house where the victims were staying in Braxton, Mississippi, on Jan.
 24, 2023, after the sheriff's office had received a complaint from a white neighbor that they had seen "suspicious behavior" from the Black men living there.

-A federal judge in Mississippi on Thursday wrapped up sentencing of six white former law enforcement officers who pleaded guilty to the "Goon Squad" torture and sexual abuse of two Black man, leaving the defendants with prison ranging from 10 to 40 years.
+A federal judge in Mississippi on Thursday wrapped up sentencing of six white former law enforcement officers who pleaded guilty to the "Goon Squad" torture and sexual abuse of two Black men, leaving the defendants each facing from 10 to 40 years in prison.
 The six men still face sentencing on state charges for their roles in the home-invasion assault, which has stood out among dozens of racially charged U.S. police misconduct cases in recent years for the chilling nature of its calculated brutality.

 The two victims, Michael Corey Jenkins and Eddie Terrell Parker, were handcuffed, stripped naked, beaten, sexually assaulted and subjected to electric Taser shocks and waterboarding as the officers screamed racial slurs at them, according to accounts filed by prosecutors in the case.
 The two-hour ordeal in January 2023 began when the six officers stormed into the house without a warrant, ostensibly looking for illegal drugs, and ended in a mock execution that left Jenkins gravely wounded from a gunshot to the mouth, court records showed.